utccp/nodejs-ex/README.md

 #### Create a new app from a template (method 2)

-We can also create new apps using UTCCP template files.
+We can also create new apps using UCCPS template files.
 Clone the demo app source code from [GitHub repo](https://github.com/utccp/nodejs-ex) (fork if you like).

         $ git clone https://github.com/utccp/nodejs-ex